fitnr/savi-750/README.md

 <a id="submitting-assignments"></a>
 ### Submitting Assignments
-All assignments will be submitted by adding your content to the course Dropbox folder.
-Assignments must be submitted by 10 pm of the Friday before class.
+All assignments will be submitted to [lms.pratt.edu](https://lms.pratt.edu).
+Assignments must be submitted by 9 pm of the Friday before class.

 #### Assessment
 Area | Total Points